Tokyo pimp busted for running home hooking service

 Hiromasa Shishijima, residing in Fuchu City, was taken into custody for violating the Anti-Prostitution Law.
 “I started doing it to earn money,” the suspect is quoted by police.

 According to investigators, Shishijima, who is employed independently in interior design, began his side business in December, 2009 from an apartment in Tachikawa.
-Utilizing mobile phone encounter sites, the suspect dispatched women from a standby pool of up to six to male customers introduced through mobile phone encounter sites.
+The suspect dispatched women from a standby pool of up to six women to male customers introduced through mobile phone encounter sites.

-Including a similar operation Shishijima operated from an apartment in Machida, the suspect collected 50 million yen in revenue, police said.
+Including a similar operation Shishijima operated from inside an apartment in Machida, the suspect had collected 50 million yen in revenue, police said.

 “I thought it would be simple and profitable,” the suspect is quoted by police, according to TBS news.